TeamDmod/beta-socket/README.md

 # Operation codes

 > "=>" Means a payload going from the server to the client.
-> "<=" Means a payload going from teh client to the server
+> "<=" Means a payload going from the client to the server

 0 => request authentication